The planning application for Deepmore Solar Farm has now been submitted to South Staffordshire Council with the reference 23/00931/FULM

 LOCATION

-The proposed Deepmore Solar Farm comprises a number of agricultural fields located immediately south of Four Ashes, Wolverhampton.
+Deepmore Solar Farm will compromise a number of agricultural fields located immediately south of Four Ashes, Wolverhampton.
 The site covers an area of approximately 31.2 Hectares (‘ha’) and falls entirely within the administrative boundaries of Staffordshire County Council and South Staffordshire District Council.

 The Site is bound by Saredon Brook to the north, with the Four Ashes industrial estate and an Energy from Waste facility located approximately 100m beyond this.
 Standeford is located approximately 450m to the west of the Site.
 Calf Heath is located approximately 850m to the east, beyond which lies the M6 motorway.